Introduction (Please read before asking questions)

 If MIN wins out, the only team they can’t win every tiebreaker against is TB.
 However, TB at 9-8 will win the NFC South, so they aren’t useful for wildcard purposes.
 That means as long as we can get all but 2 wildcard teams to 8 losses, MIN is in.

-NONO - 4 options
+NO - 4 options

 Option 1: